-Young people receiving a conviction
+Young people receiving a conviction and custody

-Rates for young people receiving convictions are falling both locally and nationally.
-The graph below denotes rates for Newham continuing to fall up to 2015, despite a rise between 2013-2014.
-Newham rates are however higher than London and England and despite having been lower than the average of the comparator boroughs, rates are higher in 2015[119].
+Rates for young people receiving convictions and sentenced to custody are generally falling both locally and nationally.
+The graph below shows rates for Newham continuing to fall up till 2016, despite a rise between 2013 and 2014.
+At one per thousand, Newham's rate for 2016 is 50% higher than that of London and more than double that of England.